USA Summary

 Washington

-I biked 686 km’s over 16 days from Seattle around the Washington peninsula arriving in Oregon on November 10.
-Washington was beautiful with some cooler temperatures and rain for sure.
-One of my favorite visits was to Hoh Rainforest and is still an overall favourite visit of my entire bike ride so far.
+I biked 686 km’s over 16 days from Seattle around the Washington peninsula, arriving in Oregon on November 10.
+Washington was beautiful, with some cooler temperatures and rain for sure.
+One of my favorite visits was to Hoh Rainforest, and it is still an overall favorite visits of my entire bike ride so far.
 I was upset by how much clear-cut forests I witnessed in Washington.
 Washington is destroying their state.

 Hoh Rain Forest